techgrounds/techgrounds-Jeroen-Immerzeel/Networking/SEC-06.md

 De opdracht vraag het volgende:
 - Create a self-signed certificate on your VM.
-- Analyze some certification paths of known websites (ex. techgrounds.nl / google.com / ing.nl).
+- Analyze some certification paths of known websites (ex.
+Techgrounds.nl / google.com / ing.nl).
 - Find the list of trusted certificate roots on your system (bonus points if you also find it in your VM).